GemsLoveNLP/TTS-esp-mb/README.md

 - install mbrola
 - for installation guide check out <https://youtu.be/stMPWkRvTSA>

+for balcon:
+- run the "balcon_install.sh" file

+for festival:
+- run the command: sudo apt-get install festival

-for balcon (prefered):
+for mimic3 (prefred):
-- run the "install.sh" file
+- run the "mimic3_install.sh" file

 # Function explanation: